Private Equity Industry Overview

 The total net profit for a private equity firm is the sum of the total profits from each of the funds it manages.

 Because private equity firms provide very large amounts of investment capital, there are usually very high minimum investment levels for those wishing to invest in a fund in return for a corresponding share of the fund’s profits.
 Minimum investments required may range from $250,000 to $1 million.
-That’s the reason that private equity investing in private equity funds is restricted to institutional investors and very wealthy individuals.
+That’s the reason that private equity investing is restricted to institutional investors and very wealthy individuals.
 Minimum investment requirements vary from one private equity firm to the next, but may also vary among different funds managed by a single private equity firm.

 Private equity jobs manage to attract top talent in the financial services sector.
 There are a number of key positions to fill at a private equity firm, and virtually all of them require experts in one field or another to fill the positions.

 Private equity firms tend to be noticeably smaller, staff-wise, than investment banks, which translates to intense competition for a limited number of slots.
 Also like investment banks, private equity firms usually have a clear staff structure between junior and senior personnel.
-Basically, those occupying senior executive positions, such as individual fund managers, are responsible for making key investment decisions, while less experienced junior level personnel handle the less glamorous work of researching companies, writing reports, and preparing prospectuses.
+Basically, those occupying senior executive positions, such as individual fund managers, are responsible for making key investment decisions, while less experienced junior-level personnel handle the less glamorous work of researching companies, writing reports, and preparing prospectuses.

 Because private equity firms expect to employ the cream of the crop, so to speak, they typically pay their employees top dollar salaries and generous performance bonuses.
 Private equity firms are among the highest-paying employers in the financial world.